This page is designed for people new to Amateur Radio or VHF long distance (DX) communications.

 You may now have spent some time speaking to other local Radio Amateurs and you now want to work stations further afield.
 One option is to work through a repeater, which will retransmit your signals.
 Another option is to improve your 'line of sight' to other stations, which can simply be achieved by getting your aerial as high as possible.
 At home this might involve something simple like attaching an aerial to your chimney or installing a mast onto which you can place an aerial.

-I now use a Tennamast telescopic tilt over mast, which allows me to attach new aerials or cables at ground level before I wind the mast up to its 10 Metre height, which clears the top of my house.
+I used a Tennamast telescopic tilt over mast, which allows me to attach new aerials or cables at ground level before I wind the mast up to its 10 Metre height, which clears the top of my house.
 Another form of repeater are the Amateur Radio satellites, some of which are FM and allow communications using a handheld radio with other stations around the World.
 Satellite FAQ.
 The International Space Station (ISS) also regularly has crew members who are licensed radio amateurs.

 When not at home, another option of improving your aerial height is either by driving your car to a hilltop or walking to the top of a hilltop.
 With a 2m handheld radio and 1 watt of FM for example, from a 3000' hilltop, it is fairly easy to work distances in the region of 0-125 km without using a repeater!
 Activating hilltop summits has become very popular recently and more information on this subject can be found on my SOTA page.